Great Fire of London: Wednesday

 The wind dropped on Tuesday evening, and the firebreaks created by the garrison finally began to take effect on Wednesday, 5 September.
 Pepys climbed the steeple of Barking Church, from which he viewed the destroyed City, "the saddest sight of desolation that I ever saw".
 There were many separate fires still burning, but the Great Fire was over.
 It took some time until the last traces were put out: coal was still burning in cellars two months later.

 In Moorfields, a large public park immediately north of the City, there was a great encampment of homeless refugees.
 Evelyn was horrified at the numbers of distressed people filling it, some under tents, others in makeshift shacks: "Many [were] without a rag or any necessary utensils, bed or board ... reduced to extremest misery and poverty."
 Most refugees camped in any nearby available unburned area to see if they could salvage anything from their homes.
 The mood was now so volatile that Charles feared a full-scale London rebellion against the monarchy.
 Food production and distribution had been disrupted to the point of non-existence; Charles announced that supplies of bread would be brought into the City every day, and markets set up round the perimeter.

 Fears of foreign terrorists and of a French and Dutch invasion were as high as ever among the traumatised fire victims.
 There was panic on Wednesday night in the encampments at Parliament Hill, Moorfields, and Islington: a light in the sky over Fleet Street started a story that 50,000 French and Dutch immigrants had risen, and were marching towards Moorfields to murder and pillage.
-Surging into the streets, the frightened mob fell on any foreigners whom they happened to encounter, and were pushed back into the fields by the Trained Bands, troops of Life Guards, and members of the court.
+Surging into the streets, the frightened mob fell on any foreigners whom they happened to encounter, and were pushed back into the fields by the Trained Bands, Life Guards and members of the royal court.
 The light turned out to be a flareup east of Inner Temple, large sections of which burned despite an effort to halt the fire by blowing up Paper House.